EsraaSoliman2003/portfolioVersion3/README.md

 Portfolio Website
-A static portfolio website built with Vite and React, showcasing Home, About, Projects, Experience, Certificates, and Contact sections.
+A static portfolio website built with Vite and React, showcasing Home, About, Projects, Experience and Contact sections.
 This project is designed to be a clean, responsive, and professional frontend-only portfolio with a visitor counter powered by Upstash Redis.
 Table of Contents

 Getting Started